How do I know if my animal needs Physio?

 My Animal doesn't have an injury, can it still have physio?

-Will my insurance cover my visit?
+Will my insurance company cover the cost of physiotherapy treatment?

 How long do appointments take?